testsigmahq/testsigma-docs/src/pages/docs/integrations/test-labs/kobiton.md

 ---
 title: "Integrate Testsigma with Kobiton"
-metadesc: "How to integrate the Kobiton Cloud Test Execution Platform with Testsigma"
+meta_desc: "How to integrate the Kobiton Cloud Test Execution Platform with Testsigma"
 order: 16.44
 page_id: "Integrate Testsigma with Kobiton"
 warning: false